RiseGaming/Takistan-Life-Rules/README.md

 1. Blufor and Insurgents may KOS; arrests are preferred when safe and feasible.
 2. May arrest insurgents without a witnessed crime.

+### Undercover Officers

+1. Undercover Officers must reveal their identities prior to engaging in combat or arrests.
+   - Wearing clothing marked 'Police' is considered revealing identity.
+   - The use of a Shout to reveal yourself is considered revealing identity.
+   - Must use lights and/or sirens when driving unmarked vehicles into combat.
+2. Undercover Officers may utilise civilian vehicles but cannot carry uniformed officers as passengers.
+   - The only exception to this is during War / Martial Law provided there is no alternative transport immediately available for uniformed officers.
+3. Undercover Officers may, provided it is **necessary** to maintain their cover, break speed and traffic laws without lights/sirens active.

 ---